geraldzandisko/status-area-horizontal-spacing/Readme.md

-This merely reduces horizontal spacing between notification icons.
+This is a GNOME shell extension that reduces the horizontal spacing between notification icons.

 Notification tray before (default 12px hpadding):